DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.md

 a set of new commands.

 See the
-`/ex-commandstation/advanced-setup/supported-wifi/wifi-config_v5_7`{.interpreted-text
-role="doc"} page for more details.
+`/ex-commandstation/advanced-setup/supported-wifi/wifi-config_v5_7` page for more details.

 \|EX-TB\| provides a screen to allow you to issue the necessary commands to change the WiFi settings of your \|EX-CS\|.